steverozen/ISMB.mutsig.tutorial/README.md

 ## Please do before the tutorial

-Please have R 4.0.0 installed on your computer and install the CRAN package ICAMS (install.packages("ICAMS") and its prerequisites.
+1. Please have R >= 4.0.0 installed on your computer.

+2. Please install the CRAN package ICAMS (install.packages("ICAMS") and its prerequisites.

+3. Please install BSgenome.Hsapiens.1000genomes.hs37d5 from Bioconductor:

+install.packages("BiocManager")
+BiocManager::install("BSgenome.Hsapiens.1000genomes.hs37d5")

 If you have difficulties contact Nanhai JIANG at nanhai.jiang@u.duke.nus.edu.